vega/altair/doc/user_guide/renderers.rst

       alt.renderers.enable('notebook')

-  Note that this requires the vega3_ package; see :ref:`display-notebook`.
+  Note that this requires the vega_ package; see :ref:`display-notebook`.

 **Google Colab**
   for Colab_, you must switch to the ``colab`` renderer::